Jedidiah82/Jedidiah82/README.md

 ---

-*Building secure, explainable, and intelligent data-driven systems that transform complex spatial and non-spatial data into trusted decisions.*
+*Building secure, explainable, and intelligent data-driven systems that transform complex spatial and non-spatial data into trusted decision-making.*